-- 3.5. consultation and engagement in the preparation of the Airport Master Plan and Land Use Plan: - 3.6. the final content of the Airport Master Plan and submission to the Minister of Transport for approval the proposed Land Use Plan; - 3.7. commercial leases which under the Signing Authorities (See Tab 20) require approval by the Board of Directors; - 3.8.
-Sustainability Case Documents for major projects, including giving due consideration as to whether such reports adequately address all potential options in light of our objective to continue being a leader in sustainability; - 3.9.
-Project Definition Reports ("PDRs") for capital projects, which under the Signing Authorities (See Tab 20) require approval by the Board of Directors; the Board may delegate approval of PDRs to the Planning and Development Committee if it is satisfied that, upon a review of guidance indicators, the project is of lower strategic weight or complexity; - 3.10.
-From project commencement to project completion, regular monitoring of key aspects, including safety, schedule and budget; - 3.11.
-Annually, the Land Development Strategy; - 3.12.
-Annually, those risks in the Enterprise Risk Management Program's risk register, which have been assigned to this Committee; - 3.13.
-In conjunction with preparation of the Strategic Plan, the supporting IT and Digital Plan and key technology trends in travel, digital and other relevant areas; and
+- 3.5. the final content of the Airport Master Plan and submission to the Minister of Transport for approval the proposed Land Use Plan; - 3.6. commercial leases which under the Signing Authorities (See Tab 20) require approval by the Board of Directors; - 3.7.
+Sustainability Case Documents for major projects, including giving due consideration as to whether such reports adequately address all potential options in light of our objective to be a leader in sustainability; - 3.8.
+Project Definition Reports for capital projects which under the Signing Authorities (See Tab 20) require approval by the Board of Directors; - 3.9.
+From project commencement to project completion, regular monitoring of key aspects, including safety, schedule and budget; - 3.10.
+Annually, the Land Use Plan and the Land Management Guidelines; - 3.11.
+Annually, the Enterprise Risk Management Program's risk register with a particular focus on those risks which fall within the mandate of the Planning and Development Committee; - 3.12.
+Annually, the IT and Digital Plan and key technology trends in travel, digital and other relevant areas; and - 3.13. the coherent integration of all of the foregoing.